-The filter function, located in the upper right corner, is handy in narrowing down the control list to make finding specific features easier.
-The filtering options are; In Operation, Pumps, Lighting, Power, Accessories, Fans/Ventilation, 24-Hour Circuits, Indicators and Alarms, Shades, Power Awning, and Fans.
+The filter function is handy in narrowing down the control list to make finding specific features easier.
+The filtering options are; In Operation, Pumps, Lighting, Power, Accessories, Fans/Ventilation, 24-Hour Circuits, Indicators and Alarms, Shades, and Power Awning.

 Ceiling and Directional Lighting